On the addition of an $SU(2)$ quadruplet of scalars to the Standard Model: Abstract

 \section{Abstract}

-We consider the extension of the Standard Model through an $SU(2)$ quadruplet of scalars with hypercharge either $0$, $3/2$, or $1/2$ (with an additional reflection symmetry in the latter case).
-We establish, through exact analytical equations, the boundaries of the phase spaces of the gauge-invariant terms that appear in the (renormalizable) scalar potentials.
-We devise procedures for the determination of necessary and sufficient bounded-from-below conditions on those potentials.
+We consider the extension of the Standard electroweak Model through an $SU(2)$ quadruplet of scalars with hypercharge either $3/2$ or $1/2$ (with an additional reflection symmetry in the latter case).
+We establish, through \emph{exact analytical equations}, the boundaries of the phase spaces of the gauge-invariant terms that appear in the (renormalizable) scalar potentials.
+We devise procedures for the determination of necessary and sufficient bounded-from-below conditions on those potentials; we emphasize that one mostly needs to scan the scalar potential over a few \emph{lines}, instead of \emph{surfaces}, in order to establish the boundedness-from-below; this fact allows one \emph{to reduce by three orders of magnitude the computational time} devoted to that establishment.